mongock/mongock/README.md

 ## LAST NEWS :bangbang::bangbang::collision::collision:

-> **3.2.3 is released** Don't upgrade from 2.X until we document the upgrade process, which is extremely easy, but necessary.
+> **3.2.3 is released**, but don't upgrade from 2.X until we document the upgrade process, which is extremely easy, but necessary.
+There is also a small bug when using Spring Repositories, which will be fixed by Monday 17/02/2020

 # Mongock: MongoDB version control tool for Java